jsguides

 Proxy and Reflect in JavaScript

-JavaScript’s Proxy and Reflect APIs give you interception powers over object operations.
-Introduced in ES6, these features let you intercept and customize fundamental object behaviors like property access, assignment, deletion, and function invocation.
-If you’ve ever wanted to add validation automatically, create lazy-loading properties, or build reactive data structures, Proxy is the tool.
+JavaScript’s Proxy and Reflect APIs give your code the ability to intercept and customize fundamental object operations.
+A proxy wraps an object and catches actions like property access, assignment, deletion, and function invocation.
+With the Reflect API handling the default behavior, you can focus on adding only the extra logic you need.
+If you have ever wanted to validate data automatically, create lazy-loading properties, or build reactive data structures, proxy and reflect are the tools for the job.

 What Is a Proxy?

 A Proxy wraps an object and intercepts operations that would normally happen directly on that object.
-You define a handler object with “traps” — functions that get called when specific operations occur.
+You define a handler object with “traps”, which are functions that get called when specific operations occur.

 const target = {